photoprism/photoprism/.github/ISSUE_TEMPLATE/bug_report.md

 - Storage Type (HDD, SSD, RAID, USB, Network Storage,...)
 - anything else that might be helpful

+Always provide Device, Memory, and Storage details if it is a server, file, import or index issue, otherwise we will not be able to process your report.

 **Do you use a proxy, load balancer, firewall, VPN, or CDN?**

 If yes, please specify type and version.
 You can skip this if you are reporting a completely unrelated issue.

+NOTE THAT INCOMPLETE REPORTS CANNOT BE PROCESSED